 Use of basic organic shapes to construct animated characters is explored.
 Exaggerated proportion, paradoxes, and posture to enhance and change character are emphasized.
+Gesture and facial expressions are studied.
+A variety of character styles are presented to prepare students for the diverse needs of the animation industry.
 A studio course.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-3 credits (Fall)
+3 credits.

-ANM 201 - Advanced 2-D Animation
+ANM 201 - Advanced Animation

-The course builds on basics learned in ANM 105 Introduction to 2-D Animation I. An exploration of the challenges of hand-drawn character animation.
-Practice in drawing projects in pencil and paper format, photographing and scanning drawings, and drawing into a computer using a Wacom tablet.
+The course builds on basics learned in ANM 105 Introduction to Animation.
+This is an exploration of the challenges of hand-drawn and computer generated, two-dimensional animation.
+Practice in drawing projects by hand, on the Wacom tablet, and manipulating images in digital animation software.
+Students will experiment with many different aesthetic styles as well as different technical approaches to creating animated sequences of imates.
+Pre-requisite ANM105; must earn a C or above in all prerequisites for this course.
 A studio course.
-For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: ANM 105; must earn C or above in all prerequisites for this course.
 3 credits (Fall)

-ANM 203 - 3-D Computer Animation II: Character Animation
+ANM 203 - 3-D Computer Animation II

-The course builds upon knowledge and skills in ANM 201 Advanced 2-D Animation and ANM 204 Introduction to 3-D Computer Animation.
-The creation of effective skeletal rigs for pre-existing bipedal characters is emphasized.
-Blend shapes and creation of custom attributes to speed up animation production skills are emphasized.
+The course builds upon knowledge and skills in ANM 201 Advanced Animation and ANM 204 3-D Computer Animation I. Emphasis is placed on rigging and animation for 3-D production.
 A studio course.
-For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisites: ANM 204; must earn C or above in all prerequisites for this course.
+Requires a grade of C or above for successful completion.
+Prerequisites: ANM204, must earn C or above in prerequisites for this course.
 3 credits (Spring)

-ANM 204 - Introduction to 3-D Computer Animation
+ANM 204 - 3-D Computer Animation I

 Industry-standard software is used to learn the fundamental tools and techniques of animating in three-dimensions.
-Students become familiar with refined structure and interface and translate knowledge and skills regarding traditional animation to a more highly-technical software package.
+Students become familiar with refined structure and interface and translate knowledge and skills regarding traditional animation to a more highly technical software package.
+Emphasis is placed on 3-D modeling, texturing, and lighting.
 A studio course.
-For program major or minor requirements, a grade of C or above is required for successful completion.
+Requires a grade of C or above for successful completion.
 Prerequisites: ANM 105, must earn C or above in prerequisites for this course.
 3 credits (Fall)